latest release gjam 2.1.3 on 4-23-17

 Importantly, analysis is done on the observation scale.
 That is, coefficients and covariances are interpreted on the same scale as the data.
-This contrasts with standard Generalized Linear Models, where coefficients and covariances are difficult to interpret and cannot be compared across responses that are modeled on different scales and nonlinear link functions.
+This contrasts with standard generalized linear models (GLMs), where coefficients and covariances are difficult to interpret and cannot be compared across responses that are modeled on different scales and with nonlinear link functions.

 Clark, J.S., D. Nemergut, B. Seyednasrollah, P. Turner, and S. Zhang.
 2017.
 Generalized joint attribute modeling for biodiversity analysis: Median-zero, multivariate, multifarious data.
-Ecological Monographs, 87, 34–56 Clark2017EcolMonogr, clarksupplement.
+Ecological Monographs, 87, 34–56.
+Clark2017EcolMonogr, clarksupplement.

-Dimension reduction: Taylor-Rodrıguez, D., K. Kaufeld, E. M. Schliep, J. S. Clark, and Alan E. Gelfand.
+Taylor-Rodrıguez, D., K. Kaufeld, E. M. Schliep, J. S. Clark, and Alan E. Gelfand.
 2016.
 Joint Species distribution modeling: dimension eduction using Dirichlet processes.
-Bayesian Analysis, in press. bayesanaly2016
+Bayesian Analysis, in press. bayesanaly2016.

 Installation in R or RStudio: